jamielsharief/lightning/docs/datamapper.md

 ## Hooks

+The `DataMapper` offers hooks to allow you modify the behavior of the `DataMapper`.
 The following hooks can be intercepted

 - beforeSave  - triggered before beforeCreate or beforeUpdate
 - beforeCreate - triggered on save if the operation is a create